Overview of Exhibition

 90 x 24 x 8 inches

 John Douglas Powers was born in Frankfort, Indiana in 1978.
-His sculptural work has been exhibited nationally at venues including Crystal Bridges Museum of American Art, The MIT Museum, The Mariana Kistler Beach Museum of Art, The Huntsville Museum of Art, The Wiregrass Museum of Art, The Alexander Brest Museum, The Masur Museum, The Gadsden Museum of Art, Jonathan Ferrara Gallery, Brenda Taylor Gallery, The Georgia Museum of Art, The Vero Beach Museum of Art and Cue Art Foundation.
+His sculptural work has been exhibited nationally at venues including the Crystal Bridges Museum of American Art, MIT Museum, Mariana Kistler Beach Museum of Art at Kansas State University, Huntsville Museum of Art, Wiregrass Museum of Art, Alexander Brest Museum, Masur Museum, Gadsden Museum of Art, Jonathan Ferrara Gallery, Brenda Taylor Gallery, Georgia Museum of Art, Vero Beach Museum of Art and Cue Art Foundation.
 His videos and animations have been screened internationally.

-Powers studied art history at Vanderbilt University and earned his MFA in sculpture, with distinction, at The University of Georgia.
-His work has been featured in The New York Times, World Sculpture News, Sculpture Magazine, Art Forum, The Huffington Post, Art in America, The Boston Globe and on CBS News Sunday Morning.
-He is the recipient of the 2013 Virginia A. Groot Foundation Award, a Joan Mitchell Foundation MFA Grant as well as a Southeastern College Art Conference Individual Artist Fellowship, an Alabama State Council on the Arts Fellowship, and the Margaret Stonewall Wooldridge Hamblet Award.
-Powers currently lives and works in Knoxville, Tennessee and is Assistant Professor of Sculpture at The University of Tennessee.
+Powers studied art history at Vanderbilt University and earned his MFA in sculpture, with distinction, at the University of Georgia.
+His work has been featured in The New York Times, World Sculpture News, Sculpture Magazine, Art Forum, The Huffington Post, Art in America, and The Boston Globe, and on CBS News Sunday Morning.
+He is the recipient of a Guggenheim Fellowship, Virginia A. Groot Foundation Award, Joan Mitchell Foundation MFA Grant, and Southeastern College Art Conference Individual Artist Fellowship.
+Powers currently lives and works in Knoxville and is Assistant Professor of Sculpture at The University of Tennessee.